Field Atlas Ambassadors

 Explore, examine and seek understanding of living things at their most basic level—to make new discoveries.

-Ensure that the food consumed by people and animals supports health, growth, reproduction and nutritional goals.
+Ensure that the food products consumed by people are safe and support healthy lifestyles.

 Protect our agricultural food sources and create strategies to maximize yield, so that farmers and landowners can feed the world.